-- 1 yellow squash, cut into 1/2-inch pieces
+- 1 small zucchini or yellow squash, cut into 1/2-inch pieces

-- 1 red pepper, cut into 1/2-inch pieces
+- 1 red bell pepper, cut into 1/2-inch pieces

-- 1 medium red onion, roughly chopped
+- 1 small red onion, roughly chopped

-- 1 small head cauliflower, roughly chopped
+- 1 small head cauliflower, cut into small florets

-- 2 Tbsp. olive oil
+- 2 tablespoons olive oil

-- salt and black pepper
+- fine sea salt and freshly-ground black pepper

 - 1 1/2 cups red enchilada sauce, homemade or store-bought